-Speaking (10 marks): this section is divided into two sections (a and b).
+Speaking (10 marks): this is divided into two sections (a and b).
 In part a, students are required to answer specific questions asked by you.
 These always start with greetings, and are followed by questions based on topics and language covered in the modules.
 They are designed to help students activate the language they have learnt and demonstrate their knowledge of the key vocabulary and grammar.
-In part b students work with another student to complete a designated task based on prompt cards.
-The speaking section of the test includes both the instructions for the teachers and the prompt cards for the students.
-In most cases you will only need to copy one page for every two students.
+In part b, students work with another student to complete a designated task based on prompt cards.
+The speaking section of the test includes both instructions for the teachers and prompt cards for the students.
+In most cases you will only need to photocopy one page for each pair of students.